-This page illustrates my Medusa Pinball game that I've had for several years and finally got around to restoring.
-This is the first time I have had to replace the butt-end of a game box (severe water damage) and I plan to show the effort undertaken in a video I plan to make.
-I bought the game at a very good fixer-upper price in early 2004 with no idea of whether it worked or not.
-Of course it didn't so I had to replace some parts to turn it in to a player.
-The playfield, backglass, and box are in pretty good shape, except for the water damage to the butt-end of the box which is catastrophic and can't be repaired.
+This page illustrates my Medusa Pinball game that I bought for $750 from Kevin (Lyons Classic Pinball fame) in August of 2004.
+Kevin had two Medusas and hadn't decided which one to part with.
+The one he sold me had a nicer playfield, but the game had a water damaged butt-end board due to setting in water in an airplane hanger over the years.
+He was nice enough not to swap the playfield for his game's playfield and I didn't think it would be too hard to repair the cabinet base.
+The game didn't work of course so I had to replace some parts to turn it in to a player.
+The playfield, backglass, and box are in pretty good shape, except for the water damage to the butt-end of the box which is catastrophic and couldn't be repaired.
 I had to make my own butt-end board since the existing particle board was way beyond repair.
-To do this, a table saw and dado blade is needed to match the existing dadoes and miters of the game box sides.
+To do this, a table saw and dado blade was needed to match the existing dadoes and miters of the game box sides.
+I brought the original piece I replaced to Home Depot and had them match the paint color.

-I began restoration of the game in September of 2007 and finished it in November of 2007.
+I had the game for several years standing on end before I began restoration of the game in September of 2007 and finished it in November of 2007.
 I plan to eventually create a DVD showing the restoration process since I took over 10 hours of videos.
-No telling when this will happen, but I hope to do it in 2008.
+No telling when this will happen, but I hope to do it in one of these days, then again, maybe not.
 I would estimate that I spent around 100 hours restoring this game from beginning to end.
-I routinely play the game every week and have had no problems as of yet.
+I routinely play the game and have had no problems as of yet.
+Medusa is a rather strange game to play and there are a lot of things to do to get the highest score.

 My photos below begin with some flyers followed by restoration pictures beginning with the playfield area that was being disassembled for restoration.